 Identify Your Firm’s Cyber Assets

-The first step to protecting your law firm’s security is to identify the assets you need to secure, or, in other words, the technologies hackers may try to access.
+The first step to protecting your law firm’s data security is to identify the assets you need to secure, or, in other words, the technologies hackers may try to access.
 You can only determine what needs explicit protection by taking a complete inventory of your practice’s IT assets.
 The easiest way to do this is by creating a document listing each of your company’s IT assets.
 Later, you will add your company’s practices for securing those assets to this list.

 Networking Infrastructure